 Baldwin county has several mitigation programs already established.
-The following are highlights from some of the departments:
+The following are highlights from some of the departments.

-Emergency Management Agency Activities
+Emergency Management Agency Activities:

-Emergency Planning - EMA researches, revises, prints and distributes hazard information, including a flood management directory ((Figure 7 shown below).
-Figure 7 Flood Management Directory, Baldwin County Website
+Emergency Planning - EMA researches, revises, prints and distributes hazard information, including a flood management directory (Figure 7 below)

 Training to Emergency Responders and Public Organizations - EMA will host/present training classes and/or presentations to response agencies, doctors, nurses and public organizations on topics such as assisting children in disasters, structural collapse, incident command, weather spotter and cert.